rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint2.md

 The secondary components include a Chat feature (for all users to have a single main chat room for discussion) and Company News (where admins can create announcements for all employees to read).

 #### List of Technologies Used:
+- C# ASP.Net MVC
-- C# ASP.Net MVC, HTML, CSS, JavaScript
+- HTML, CSS, JavaScript
 - Azure DevOps
 - Visual Studio 2017
 - Git and Team Foundation Server